-What to do when you receive your Tier 4 (General) student visa?
+What to do when you receive your Student route visa?

-Your visa will be issued as a vignette (sticker) in your passport and will only be valid for 30 days.
-The 30 days will start 30 days before the course start date on your CAS or seven days before the date that you specified on your application as your intended date of travel to the UK, whichever is later.
-You must enter the UK on, or after, the ‘valid from’ date printed on the vignette in your passport but within the 30 day period.
+For non-EEA nationals your visa will be issued as a vignette (sticker) in your passport and will only be valid for 30 days.
+You must enter the UK on, or after, the ‘valid from’ date printed on the vignette in your passport but within the 90 day period.

-If you do not travel to the UK during this 30 day period then your vignette will expire and you will need to apply for another 30-day vignette if you still wish to travel to the UK.
+If you do not travel to the UK during this 90 day period then your vignette will expire and you will need to apply for another 90-day vignette if you still wish to travel to the UK.
 For more information on what to do in this situation please go to the UKCISA website.
+Your 90-day vignette will be accompanied by a letter.
+You must read this and keep it safe.

-Your 30-day vignette will be accompanied by a letter.
-When you enter the UK you should show the border force officer your 30-day vignette and this letter.
-You must collect a biometric residence permit (BRP) from a post office within ten days of arriving in the UK.
+You must collect a biometric residence permit (BRP) from a post office within 90 days of arriving in the UK.
 When you complete your visa application the form will give you a choice of post offices from which to collect your BRP.
-The form will select these post offices based on the addresses you provide on your application, that is the address where you will be living and the address of your Tier 4 sponsor.
+The form will select these post offices based on the addresses you provide on your application, that is the address where you will be living and the address Student route sponsor.
 If neither of the suggested post offices are convenient for you then you have the option to enter a third postcode and select a different post office.
 Please ask the Conservatoire for further advice on BRP collection if required.

-The letter that accompanies your 30-day vignette will contain the details of the post office that you selected.
+The letter that accompanies your 90-day vignette will contain the details of the post office that you selected.
 If you change your mind and would like to collect your BRP from a different post office then you will have to pay a fee.
-You do not have to make an appointment at the post office but you must take your 30-day vignette and your letter with you.
-If you do not collect your BRP within ten days of arriving in the UK you may have to pay a fine and/or your visa may be cancelled.
+You do not have to make an appointment at the post office but you must take your 90-day vignette and your letter with you.
+If you do not collect your BRP within 90 days of arriving in the UK you may have to pay a fine and/or your visa may be cancelled.

 For further, more detailed, guidance on BRPs please see the Home Office guidance

-It is essential that you check that that the details on your visa (or 30-day vignette and accompanying letter) are correct.
+It is essential that you check that that the details on your visa (or 90-day vignette and accompanying letter) are correct.

 - your name and date of birth

-- that you are a Tier 4 (General) student
+- that you are a Student route student

 - the Sponsor Licence Number (SLN) of the institution that you intend to study at